code-star/typescript-react-101/presentation/react.md

 ---

-### Exercise 9
+### Exercise 7

+- Create new file `Button.tsx`
-- Isolate the button code to be its own component and file
+- Create a Button component and put the button code into it
 - Import the button component in the main file
+- Make it reusable

+---

+### Exercise 7 - Example

 ```jsx
 // button.ts